 Accommodation Options:

-- Best Hotel: Palacio del Inka, A Luxury Collection Hotel: Recently renovated, Palacio del Inka offers luxurious amenities such as a Turkish steam bath, sauna, and jacuzzi.
-All modern rooms in this 5-star hotel come with a minibar and all the necessary comforts for a pleasant stay.
-Address: Plazoleta Santo Domingo, 259, Centro de Cusco, Peru
+- Palacio del Inka, A Luxury Collection Hotel: This five-star hotel, located at Plazoleta Santo Domingo 259 in downtown Cusco, has been recently renovated and offers luxurious amenities such as a Turkish steam bath, sauna, and jacuzzi; its modern rooms feature a minibar and all the amenities needed for a pleasant stay.

 Plaza de Armas

 Plaza de Armas, technically part of the Historical Center of Cusco, deserves special mention as an area to stay.
-This central plaza is the heart of the city’s tourist section, boasting many historic churches, Inca ruins, bars, and restaurants.
+This central plaza is the heart of the city’s tourist section, boasting many historic churches, inca stone structures, bars, and restaurants.

 Things to see and do in the Plaza de Armas: